What is an apprenticeship?

 - Think about what you expect of an apprentice.
 Make sure any they know what they need to do to succeed in your salon.

 - Be prepared to commit to training an apprentice.
 A hairdressing apprenticeship takes around three and a half years to complete.
 You should be sure that both you and the apprentice have the ability to commit to this.

-Apprenticeships cost $30 per week for the length of the qualification.
+Apprenticeships cost $1560 per year of training.
 This is usually set up as a direct debit with the trainee as part of their training agreement.
-Some apprentices may be eligible for fees-free funding for two years of training.
+From July 2020 to December 2022, apprentice fees will be covered by the Government’s Targeted Training and Apprenticeship Fund.
 Employers are able to arrange to pay fees on behalf of their apprentice, should they choose to do so.

 Learn more about apprenticeships